MiketheChap/worldwidestew/content/blog/2025-08-23-be-kind-to-yourself-first.md

-[^1]: Think of someone you love and trust and how special you are to them.
-Think of someone else you love and trust and how special you are to them.
-Surprise, *now think of yourself with love and kindness!* Did you see what they did there?
-Ir reeally snuck up on you, didn't it.
+[^1]: This is the kind of formula that's commonly used: *Think of someone you love and trust and how special you are to them.
+Send them a wish of love and kindness.
+Great.
+Now, think of someone else you love and trust and how special you are to them.
+Send them good wishes.
+Now, like a cool switchback you'd never expect, think of yourself with love and kindness!* Did you see what they did there?
+It reeally snuck up on you, didn't it.
+They manipulated your self-judgmental self into being kind to yourself.
 The first time I heard one of those I was filled with disgust.
+It felt like some kind of psychological game.
+On the other hand, there's one thing that's formulaic that I love and which patients almost always give me opportunity to do with them.
+It's not a prayer exactly.
+It's a *wish*.

+May you be healthy
+May you be happy
+May you live with ease
+May you live in peace